-WHat Is a CHW
+WHO Is a CHW?

 This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.

 CHW Scope of Work